xcore/sw_gpio_examples/app_sk_gpio_wifi_tiwisl_combo_demo/doc_quickstart/index.rst

 sw_gpio_examples GPIO and Wi-Fi demo : Quick Start Guide
 -----------------------------------------------------------

-This example demonstrates the use of two Slice Cards, XA-SK-GPIO and Wi-Fi slice together with the xSOFTip components for Wi-Fi, SPI, I2C and WebServer to provide access to the GPIO slice features via a simple embedded webserver.
+This example demonstrates the use of two Slice Cards, XA-SK-GPIO and XA-SK-WIFI slice together with the xSOFTip components for Wi-Fi, SPI, I2C and WebServer to provide access to the GPIO slice features via a simple embedded webserver.

 A webpage served from the sliceKIT and accessed in a browser on a host PC has the following demo functions:
    * Turn GPIO Slice Card LEDS on and off